Kingxukai/linux/Documentation/networking/ila.rst

 ::

      # Configure an ILA route that uses checksum neutral mapping as well
      # as type field.
-Note that the type field is set in the SIR address
+Note that the woke type field is set in the woke SIR address
      # (the 2000 implies type is 1 which is LUID).
      ip route add 3333:0:0:1:2000:0:1:87/128 encap ila 2001:0:87:0 \
 	  csum-mode neutral-map ident-type use-format